rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 When a new Z=0 is specified, pressing Home will NOT move the platform to the position you set; it will be the start position when a print is initiated.
 You can check it by removing the vat and starting a print.

 As said, improper leveling contributes to a lot of frustration, mostly because of its mechanics' poor documentation.
 In this example, let's say you are leveling the printer, loosened the screws, and press home.
-You tug on the paper, it feels tight, so you raise by .1mm, then hit 'Z=0' because you raised Z. With this, once you home again, the build plate will still stop at mechanical zero because of homing stops at the endstop trigger.
+You tug on the paper, it feels tight, so you raise by .1mm, then hit 'Z=0' because you raised Z. With this, once you home again, the build-plate will still stop at mechanical zero because of homing stops at the endstop trigger.
 If you looked at the electrical position of Z, it would read Z:-0.1.
 Now we know that when we initiate a print, it will home and then go to Z offset (raise .1mm), and then start printing.

 Flash forward several prints later, and you level the machine again.
 You place your piece of paper on the LCD, loosen the screws, and press home.
 This time you tighten the screws and then remove the paper with no significant tension/friction and think that you don't have to press 'Z=0' because you didn't move Z to take out the paper...
 WRONG - This is what gives people issues - IF you don't press Z=0, the printer will still have an offset of 0.1mm from the previous leveling, and you may run into problems due to incorrect leveling - because it's 0.1mm off.
 Remember, homing goes to mechanical zero when the endstop is triggered and doesn't care about the offset!

 *Try this for fun: Home and then raise Z by 10mm, press Z=0, and then home again to see where it stops - it will stop when the endstop is triggered, and it will seem as if the Z=0 did nothing.
 Then, with vat out and no resin, start a print - it will home and then begin to print 10mm above the LCD.
 So, long story short, when leveling and you're happy with the paper pull test - whether you bumped Z height or not, press 'Z=0'.*

-**Do I have to relevel my build plate after every print?**
+**Do I have to relevel my build-plate after every print?**

 No, this should not be required.
-If you have correctly leveled, securely tightened, and locked down the build plate tight, it will remain in place and correctly leveled for a very long time.
-You only need to relevel your build plate if it has slipped, been knocked, or you made changes that affect the Z=0 position.
+If you have correctly leveled, securely tightened, and locked down the build-plate tight, it will remain in place and correctly leveled for a very long time.
+You only need to relevel your build-plate if it has slipped, been knocked, or you made changes that affect the Z=0 position.

-**Should I sand my build plate?**
+**Should I sand my build-plate?**

-Sanding is the last resort you should attempt, and only when you have verified that the build plate surface is not flat.
+Sanding is the last resort you should attempt, and only when you have verified that the build-plate surface is not flat.

-**I'm sure my build plate is level, but I still can't get a print!**
+**I'm sure my build-plate is level, but I still can't get a print!**

 Did you just switch resins?
 Did you use an unsuitable resin formulated for SLA Laser or DLP printers?
 Are you using specialty castable resins?
 Did you mix the resin properly before use?
 Is the resin expired?
 Is it too cold?
 Many factors may affect print adhesion.
 Keep testing to find the root causes for your plate adhesion issues.

-For the vast majority of standard modeling resins, ensuring a leveled build plate and increasing bottom exposures should enable plate adhesion.
+For the vast majority of standard modeling resins, ensuring a leveled build-plate and increasing bottom exposures should enable plate adhesion.

 Some resins such as Anycubic Maroon or Monocure Rapid are known to be notoriously tricky to obtain adhesion.
 This is due to their formulation.
 Try other resins, or increase bottom exposures by 10-second increments and keep testing.